Srđan Dragojević: Early life and career

-Dragojević published one more book of poetry Čika kovač potkiva bebu in 1988 before devoting to film.
+In 1987, Dragojević passed the entrance exam for the film and TV direction program at the University of Arts' Faculty of Dramatic Arts (FDU) where he studied under the tutelage of Bajo Šaranović.
+He subsequently published one more book of poetry, Čika kovač potkiva bebu, in 1988 before devoting fully to film.
 He briefly came back to poetry in 1995 as an already established film director to release Katkad valja pročitati poneku knjigu da ne ispadnete glupi u društvu.